 Welcome to the Kids Cancer Charity

-In 2009, the Christian Lewis Trust commemorated 20 years of caring and supporting families affected by children’s cancer.
-Since 1989 we have raised over £6 million, helped more than 4000 families and gained UK-wide recognition for our work and activities.
+In 2014, Kids Cancer Charity, formerly Christian Lewis Trust, commemorated 25 years of caring and supporting families, children and teenagers affected by cancer.
+In this time we have grown considerably and gained UK-wide recognition for our work and activities.

 In 1988, a group of parents and supporters came together following the tragic news that 4 year old Christian Lewis had been diagnosed with neuroblastoma, a rare form of childhood cancer.
 They worked to raise money to send him and his family on a lifetime trip to Disneyworld Florida.
 As they became more involved, so they discovered the shortcomings in local health & care services throughout Wales when it came to providing help and support to families who were trying to cope with the unthinkable.